 b.
 Showing up well-prepared and in a consistent and timely manner

-Since we will all continue to act as both learners and teachers during our EDEL 143B seminars, we all have to be present mentally and physically and be well prepared.
+Since we will all act as both learners and teachers during our EDEL 143A seminars, we all have to be present mentally and physically and be well prepared.
 As the sessions will involve more student participation than lecture, students need to be on time to class and notify their supervisor regarding absences.
-More than two absences during the semester will require a conversation with their supervisor, as absences limit the opportunity to participate and understand the content and could therefore jeopardize the internÕs ability to receive credit for EDEL 143B.
+More than two absences during the semester will require a conversation with their supervisor, as absences limit the opportunity to participate and understand the content and could therefore jeopardize the internÕs ability to receive credit for the course.

 3. Satisfactory participation in the webCT discussion board and on-line assignments as evaluated by both instructors.